Shane Endacott

-Shane Endacott (born 3 September 1971) is a New Zealand rugby league coach and former player.
+Shane Endacott (born 3 September 1971) is a New Zealand rugby league coach and former rugby league footballer.
 His position of preference was Five Eighth; however, he was also often used at lock, hooker or in the centres.
 He is the son of New Zealand national rugby league team coach Frank Endacott.

 Early years

 Endacott was a junior in the Canterbury Rugby League competition, representing Papanui and Sydenham.

 He played for the Canterbury Cardinals in the new Lion Red Cup in 1994.

 During this time he studied at the University of Canterbury, gaining a Bachelor of Science degree.

 Playing career

-Endacott moved to England in 1995, leaving the day after his final university exam, and joined Hull F.C.
+Endacott moved to England in 1995, leaving the day after his final university exam, and joined Hull FC.
 His performances were impressive enough that the then Auckland Warriors signed him for the 1996 season.
 Before taking up his contract he played for the Christchurch City Shiners several times in the 1995 Lion Red Cup competition.